erykjj/jwlmanager/.github/SECURITY.md

 ## **macOS** slow start

 Again, this is because the app package (code) isn't signed with an (expensive) Apple Developer certificate.
-[Some say](https://forums.macrumors.com/threads/big-sur-apps-slow-to-launch.2279325/post-29855622), the slow start (we're talking 10 to 20 seconds!) is due to the fact that the app is being sent to Apple for "verification". *Apparently*, the launch is much faster if the internet is disabled - someone please confirm that.
+[Some say](https://forums.macrumors.com/threads/big-sur-apps-slow-to-launch.2279325/post-29855622), the slow start (we're talking 10 to 20 seconds!) is due to the fact that the app is being sent to Apple for "verification". *Apparently*, the launch is much faster if the internet is disabled - **someone please confirm that**.

 You can try what is suggested in the *macOS User Guide*:
 ```